kkouptsov/BridgeCrossing/README.md

 There have been numerous rigorous studies of the problem.
 In the `/doc` directory there are three articles that I found useful: [Calude](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Calude%20-%20The%20Bridge%20Crossing%20Problem.pdf), [Rote](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Rote%20-%20Crossing%20the%20bridge%20at%20night.pdf), and [Ranu](https://github.com/kkouptsov/BridgeCrossing/blob/master/doc/Ranu%20-%20Optimization%20Rules%20in%20DLV%20for%20the%20Bridge%20Crossing%20Problem.pdf).

-Mentioned sources use different formulations of the problem, with four and more people in the group, and provide optimal crossing times among other things.
+The sources mentioned above use different formulations of the problem, with four and more people in the group, and provide optimal crossing times among other things.
 This data, albeit unreliable, may serve as a test cases for the solver algorithm to be written.
 This data was harvested into several files in the `/tests` directory.
+Most of the sources contain crossing times, which was chosen as a default.
+If some example contained bridge length and walking speeds, the data has also been converted to a list of crossing times.

-Choice if the crossing strategy depends on the values of crossing times.
+The choice of the crossing strategy depends on the values of crossing times.
 Several crossing strategies have been identified:

 * __Piggyback strategy__: the fastest person escorts the others one at a time.

 * __Non-piggyback strategy__: two slowest persons, who have not yet crossed, travel together.
-This offsets time wasted on traveling each person separately. however, additional arrangements are needed to bring the torch back.
+This offsets time wasted on traveling each person separately.
+However, additional crossings are needed to bring the torch back.

 * __Mixed strategy__: there are cases when an optimal solution switches between two strategies above.

 ### Analysis

-To do computations under conditions of this problem, for example to compute crossing time or to find an optimal strategy, one has to be able to represent sequential states of the problem: what happens after each crossing (or move).
-One way is to use binary representation.
-Use one bit for each person and one bit for the torch.
+To do computations under conditions of this problem, for example to find crossing time or an optimal strategy, one has to be able to represent sequential states of the problem: where people and torch are after each crossing (move).
+One way is to use binary representation: one bit for each person and one bit for the torch.

 Let us suppose that the group of people crosses the bridge from "left" to "right".
 Let us denote "left" as `0` and "right" as `1`.
 Similarly for the torch.
 However, since the torch is special, I would like to separate it from the rest of representation.
 Let us denote the torch on the left side as `L` and on the right side as `R`.